NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 images.
 As ground truth, we create a DEM from the original images at the higher resolution of 1 meter/pixel, which we bring closer to the initial guess for SfS using ``pc_align``.
-We would like to know if running SfS brings us even closer to this “ground truth” DEM.
+We would like to know if running SfS brings us even closer to this "ground truth" DEM.

 The most significant challenge in running SfS with multiple images is that shape-from-shading is highly sensitive to errors in camera